Meet Alumna Laurene Carlisle | Curriculum & Instruction M.S.'03

 • Providing flexibility in designing a plan of study suited to one’s individual academic and professional goals.

-The Multidisciplinary Studies program earns its name from the unique course sequence that allows graduate students to take courses across three educational programs (Curriculum and Instruction, Reading Specialization, and Educational Leadership).
-Students also complete foundational classes focusing on topics such as curriculum, technology, diversity, and educational research.
-Finally, with advisor approval, student have the option to select courses from graduate programs in other disciplines to create a highly individualized program that aligns with career goals.
+The multidisciplinary studies program earns its name from the unique course sequence that allows graduate students to take courses across three educational programs (curriculum and instruction, reading specialization and educational leadership).
+Students also complete foundational classes focusing on topics such as curriculum, technology, diversity and educational research.
+Finally, with adviser approval, students have the option to select courses from graduate programs in other disciplines to create a highly individualized program that aligns with career goals.

-Graduate education classes are taught by expert faculty and adjuncts who are accomplished professionals in the field of education.
+Our expert faculty and adjuncts are accomplished professionals in the field of education.
 Courses balance theory and practice in order to provide relevant, purposeful experiences that address current topics in education.

-All graduate students in the Multidisciplinary Studies in Education programs are required to have regular access to a U.S. PreK-12 classroom throughout their program in order to successfully complete course assignments and the capstone research project.
+All graduate students in the multidisciplinary studies in education program are required to have regular access to a PreK-12 classroom throughout their program in order to successfully complete course assignments and the capstone research project.
 Students who are not currently teaching may work with a local school to volunteer or observe in a classroom.
-(Applicants are responsible for meeting all requirements for school volunteers, as determined by the individual school and/or district.).
+Applicants are responsible for meeting all requirements for school volunteers, as determined by the individual school and/or district.
 Please note that this program does not lead to teacher certification.

-For students applying to the M.S. in education multidisciplinary studies, please submit the following to the Graduate School:
+For students applying to the multidisciplinary studies in education M.S. program, please submit the following to the Graduate School:

 This partnership program between the Frederick County Public School System and Hood College will teach, lead and coach others to create a blended learning environment in the classroom, while building capacity within schools and across the district.

-Mindset competencies include the core values or beliefs that guide an individual’s thinking, behaviors, and actions, and that align with the goals of educational change and mission.
+Mindset competencies include the core values or beliefs that guide an individual’s thinking, behaviors and actions, which align with the goals of educational change and mission.
 Educators need to commit to mindsets that help them shift toward new forms of teaching and learning.

 Instructional technology skills help educators utilize technology in their lessons.
 The goal is to transform learning experiences so they result in higher levels of achievement for students.
 These skills are acquired and mastered through instruction, training and practice.